Campus Safety Services

 The Blue Light Emergency Telephone System is a series of telephone boxes strategically located throughout campus to provide assistance to anyone in distress.

 Overhead blue lights identify the telephones.
-When the receiver is lifted they automatically dial into the Campus Safety Department office, where an officer will be dispatched to provide assistance.
+When the receiver is lifted or the button is pressed, they automatically dial into the Campus Safety office, where an officer will be dispatched to provide assistance.

 Lost and Found